All articles

 Rating: 9/10

 Autoflower lines bred for Canadian conditions.
-Northern Lights Auto and Blueberry Auto both cleared frost windows in our Vancouver Island outdoor runs.
+Vancouver Island grower reports consistently show Northern Lights Auto and Blueberry Auto both clearing frost windows outdoors.
 Best domestic choice for short-season growers.

 Browse outdoor seeds →